VSTimeless/VSTimeless/README.md

-👋 Hi, I’m @VSTimeless
+-👋 Hi, I’m @VSTimeless
-I’m an engineering student based in Vancouver, B.C.
+-I’m an engineering student based in Vancouver, B.C.
-Experience with zerocode, basic webdev, CAD software and database management
+-Experience with zerocode, basic webdev, CAD software and database management
 - 📫 How to reach me: https://vstimeless.web.app/

 <!---